underscoretype/fontsampler-js/README.md

 A configurable standalone webfont type tester for displaying and manipulating sample text in the browser.

+## Status

+Currently work in progress and pre-release.
+API not stable and likely to change.

 ## TODO
 * Implement RTL-LTR switch